dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 `Expectations` forms two monoids via `and` and `or` semantics, and can additionally be manipulated via the structure of `Validated` / `ValidatedNel`.

-In addition, tests in general are allowed to peform `IO`, and so a test in general has type
+In addition, tests in general are allowed to peform `IO`.
+A test then has type

 ```scala
 someTest: IO[Expectations]